 MinHash sketches and signatures are quite small on disk.

-sourmash should run with little modification on Linux and Mac OS X, under Python 2.7.11 and Python 3.5.
+sourmash should run with no modification on Linux and Mac OS X, under Python 3.8 and later.
 Please see the development repository README for information on source code, tests, and continuous integration.